Chapter 2

 The temporal muscles are the postural muscles for the mandible.
 Right and left temporal muscles form a bilateral sling that suspends the mandible by its coronoid processes from attachments all over the sides of the upper portion of the cranium.
 The temporal muscles are multipennate; with fibers at continuously varying angles for precise postural control.
 Type one fibers, resistant to fatigue and generally active in postural control throughout the body, dominate the deep portions of the muscle.
 During chewing, these muscle fibers act mainly as stabilizers.
 The tension they exert depends largely on the position of the mandible.

-The superior lateral pterygoid muscles control the horizontal location of the mandible when the jaw closing muscles applied their compressive forces to the bolus.
-By pulling inward and forward on the condyles, the superior lateral pterygoid muscles control the position of the mandible like steering a bicycle by its handlebars.
+The superior lateral pterygoid muscles control the horizontal location of the mandible.
+By pulling inward and forward on the condyles, they control the position of the mandible like steering a bicycle by its handlebars.
+They are the only muscles in position to pull the mandible anteriorly.

-During power-crushing, the mandible pivots on the bolus, powered by a force couple that includes the superior lateral pterygoid muscle of the working side, (pulling the working side condyle foward and inward); and the posterior temporalis of the balancing side fire, (pulling the non-working side condyle backward).
-These muscles fire together to twist the mandible on top of the bolus like crushing out a cigarette butt by twisting on it with the ball of the foot.
+When incising, both superior lateral pterygoids fire to bring the condyles down and forward (on the slopes of the articular eminentia), enabling the protruded mandible to function as a class 3 lever.
+When power crushing, the mandible pivots on the bolus, powered by a force couple that includes the superior lateral pterygoid muscle of the working side, (pulling the working side condyle foward and inward); and the posterior temporalis of the balancing side fire, (pulling the non-working side condyle backward), to twist the mandible on top of the bolus like crushing out a cigarette butt by twisting on it with the ball of the foot.

 Finally the mandible continues onto the non-working side in a follow-through phase that lengthens the power-crush stroke as the non-working side condyle reaches its rearward (posterior) limit and starts moving forward along with the working side condyle.
-With both condyles moving forward, the lower jawbone smoothly transitions into its opening phase.
+With both condyles moving forward, the mandible smoothly transitions into its opening phase.

 JAW OPENING MUSCLES

 Jaw opening is the responsibility of two groups of muscles that act as a force couple to rotate the mandible down and back, placing its center of rotation near the mandibular foramen, where the neurovascular bundle enters it.
 The inferior lateral pterygoid muscles, pulling the condyles down and forward, are relatively short and strong and therefore useful for fast opening.
-However, the inferior lateral pterygoid muscles are also angled inward (medially) and therefore lose much of their jaw opening force when the lower jawbone is open fairly wide.
+However, the inferior lateral pterygoid muscles are also angled inward (medially) and therefore lose much of their jaw opening force when the mandible is open fairly wide.
 As these muscles experience decreased leverage, the long and thin digastric muscles, which pull the chin down and back, experienced increased leverage.

 NEUROMUSCULAR CONTROLS